“Where do fruits come from?” “They grow in supermarkets.”

-After overhearing this conversation between my 3 and 5-year-old kids, it did not take long for us to decide where our next trip should be to a farm, of course.
+After overhearing this conversation between my 3 and 5-year-old kids, it did not take long for my husband and I to decide where our next trip should be – to a farm, of course.

-As I searched online for farms that allow visitors, I noticed that plenty of them offer an opportunity to pick your own fruit too.
-For someone like me, who can’t even keep a cactus alive, let alone a fruit-bearing plant, the idea of picking the fruit fresh from the tree was enticing.
+Searching online for farms that allow visitors, I noticed that plenty of them offer an opportunity to pick your own fruit too.
+Now this was enticing.

 To cut a long story short, I did manage to find an orchard that allows persimmon picking, around Sydney.
 Cedar Creek Orchard in Thirlmere, some 90 minutes from Sydney CBD, opened a new world to us all.

 Started in the 1940s, the farm currently has about 23,000 trees in it, the plantings consisting of apples, peaches, nectarines and persimmons.
 About 7,000 trees are persimmon, including both Jiro and Fiyu varieties.

 Having booked the time and date online, we turned up on a Saturday morning, and were driven in a trailer named ‘Persimmon Express’ to the orchard.
 (The kids loved the bumpy ride).
 Ripe persimmons welcomed us, and it was a gorgeous sight to see bunches of the orange fruit on the trees with the hills behind setting a perfect background.

 We were allowed to eat the fruit in the orchard but had to hand over the peels to the owners to keep the flies and trash away.